canopas/canopas-blog-admin/README.md

 # Dependencies

-Following are main dependencies used by the project
+The following are main dependencies used by the project

 - [Strapi](https://github.com/strapi/strapi)
 - [NextJs](https://github.com/vercel/next.js/)